No matter where you are in your vacation rental business journey, there is always something new to learn.

-Now, don’t be afraid of the term – it’s not a scary or complicated phenomenon at all.
-It’s simply the name given to an organizational tool which helps provide you with total control over the various channels or websites where you advertise your vacation rentals.
+Don’t be afraid of the term – it’s not a scary or complicated phenomenon at all.
+It’s simply the name given to an organizational tool that helps give you total control over the various channels or websites where you advertise your vacation rentals.

 Before you get a channel manager

 In order to really enjoy the privileges of a channel manager, you must have more than one promotional channel in place.
-In other words, your property must be advertised on at least two sites.
+In other words, you must be advertising your property on at least two sites.
 For example, this could be your own website and a listing site such as Airbnb, HomeAway and so on.

 The more channels you use to promote your property, the more potential guests will see it – leading you to higher chances of confirming reservations.
-But this can’t be done in any old random way.
+But when bookings are coming in from multiple places, things can get confusing.
 What vacation rental owners need to achieve is simultaneous management of all channels across the board, paying the same level of attention to each one.

 What exactly is a channel manager?

-This method was originally used by hotels (and we know vacation rental owners have a lot to learn from them!) to ensure that the availability of their rooms was always up-to-date on all external listing sites where guests could make a booking.
-That means if a guest makes a reservation on a channel such as Booking.com, for example, the number of rooms available will automatically change on both Booking.com and the hotel website.
+Originally used by hotels (and we know vacation rental owners have a lot to learn from them!), channel managers ensure that the availability of rooms is always up-to-date on any external listing sites where guests can make a booking.
+That means if a guest makes a reservation on a website such as Booking.com, for example, the number of rooms available will automatically change on both Booking.com and the hotel website.

-Having a channel manager will allow you to extend your vacation rental advertising to more channels thanks to the ease of connecting them.
-It will also give you the possibility to update and synchronize information automatically and immediately on all channels – leaving a very small margin for errors.
+Having a channel manager for your vacation rental will allow you to distribute your property listing on various websites, and as a result, diversify your booking sources.
+It will also permit you to update and synchronize information automatically and immediately on all channels – leaving a very small margin for errors.

 Does your vacation rental need a channel manager?